joedski/musings/Vue General/Journal 2019-05-24 - Keyed Requests, Options, and Other Things Derived Therefrom.md

+## Over All Usage Concerns

+- Data access should use AsyncData because there is no value outside of the AsyncData.Data case.
+    - RefreshableData will not be considered here at all.
+That is a specialized concern.
+- Request Actions however will follow the typical imperative style of possibly-rejecting `Promise<T>`, rather than always returning `Promise<AsyncData<T, AxiosError>>`.
+    - It _should_ always give us back `Promise<T>` but it's entirely possible we may get `Promise<void>` (or `Promise<unknown>`) due to how Vuex creates its return value based on whether or not more than one action matches a given dispatch.
+That said, we control the names here, so that shouldn't be a concern.
+If it is, it's an error.

+Some things that would be nice, but probably won't occur:

+- Values in AsyncData should be immutable.
+    - The Client should never mutate data coming from the server.
+Rather, it should always clone such data since any mutation is likely for the purposes of some other state which is only tangentially related to the original data sent from the server.
+Form State is probably the most common case.
+    - It might be possible to assert this with some custom `DeepReadonly<T>` type, but I'm not sure I want to try that immediately.
+Maybe as a later thing?
+        - Could lead to a constant need to do `deepCloneWritable<T>(o: T) => DeepWritable<T>` or something.
+Annoying, but explicit.
+Maybe not too annoying, then?

 ## Validation and Typing

 It's one thing to manage all that data coming from the server, it's another to ensure it's actually the shape we expect, and at the very least, it'd be nice to have a type annotation somewhere that we can use with TS utilities.